Simple Healthy Food Swaps That Support Energy After 60

 Instead of: late dinners or nighttime snacking

-Try: finishing meals earlier and making dinner balanced with protein and healthy fats
+Try: finishing meals earlier and building dinner around protein, fiber, and healthy fats

-Many people notice better sleep and more stable energy the following day when digestion has time to settle.
+Many people notice more stable energy the following day when digestion has time to settle overnight.

 Choose the Simplest Option Available

-Healthy swaps don’t require perfection.
+Healthy swaps do not require perfection.
 When choosing between options, the simplest version is often the most supportive.

 The Bottom Line

-Eating well after 60 isn’t about restriction.
-It’s about replacing highly processed foods with simpler, more nourishing options that your body handles more easily.
+Eating well after 60 is not about restriction.
+It is about gradually replacing heavily processed foods with simpler, more nourishing options that your body handles comfortably.

 Leave a Comment